Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

 ### 4.7 Using towncrier

-Red uses towncrier to create changelogs
+Red uses towncrier to create changelogs.

 To create a towncrier entry for your PR, create a file in `changelog.d` for it.
 If the changes are for a specific cog, place the file in the related subdirectory.

-The filename should be of the format `issuenumber.changetype.rst`
+The filename should be of the format `issuenumber.changetype.(.count).rst`, where `(.count)` is an optional part of the filename should multiple entries for the same issue number and type be neccessary.

-You can create multiple entries if your PR should show up in multiple categories.

 Valid changetypes are: